Issue with New Responses API - “400 No tool call found for function call output with call_id”

 The actual function call ID sent by an assistant is not enforced, to where you have to absolutely use what the model sent you.
 You can make up your own.

-The primary requirement is that a function_call must be immediately followed by a function_call_output, both with call_id.
+The issue and primary requirement is that a function_call must be immediately followed by a function_call_output, both with call_id.
 The purpose of call_id is to pair the return to the calling function and its arguments in the case of parallel tool calls.

 Here is how to actually be returning a function call to the Responses API in input with stateless messages.